Santhoshkumard11/find-uniqure-element-with-unittest/README.md

-# find-uniqure-element-with-unittest
+# Find uniqure element (unittest)

-This will program will find the unique element in the array and test this by adding additional tests
+This will program will find the unique element in the array.
+Test this by adding additional tests in the unittest file.